 Aspen adsorption assumptions and mathematical background

-Under Aspen Adsorption® V10, liquid adsorption system was used to developed the simulations, taking in the account the below assumptions: The behavior of fluid across the column was assumed to be convection without axial dispersion; ideal mixing is assumed to occur in the liquid phase, so molas concentrations are calculated from molar volumes; Isotherm model: Freundlich; Energy Balance: Isothermal; lumped mass-transfer rate applies, with a solid-film linear resistance; Film Model: Fluid; there is no pressure drop through the column; the superficial velocity is constant; and mass transfer coefficient was assumed constant.
+Using Aspen Adsorption® V10, liquid adsorption system was used to developed the simulations, taking intoaccount the below assumptions: The behaviour of fluid across the column was assumed to be without axial dispersion; ideal mixing in the liquid phase, so molar concentrations are calculated from molar volumes; Isotherm model used was Freundlich; with an isothermal energy Balance; lumped mass-transfer rate, with a solid-film linear resistance; the film model wasfluid; there is no pressure drop through the column; constant superficial velocity; and mass transfer coefficient was assumed constant.
 Figure 1a shows the adsorption process as designed in Aspen Adsorption for simulation.
 The discretization method used in all the simulations was based on the first-order Taylor series expansion, by assuming a volume of control (Vc), considering that the column has a cylindrical configuration with an area A and height Δz.
 Then, the partial differential mass balance equation which was used to express the chromium ion concentration in a small control volume inside the adsorbent bed is presented in Eq(1):